shashankpatibandla/RythmicObservers/Git_repository_package/Overall_Summary.md

     -   [Decisions which can be derived from our analysis and plots](#decisions-which-can-be-derived-from-our-analysis-and-plots)
     -   [References](#references)

-Summary of Work on Morten Arboretum Project
+Summary of Work on Morton Arboretum Project
 ===========================================

 This document gives an overview of the project carried out by our team in order to derive decisions from the data given by morten arboretum.

 ### Target audience

--   Our target audience is Morten Arboretum and Dr. Christine Rollinson who work to improve how oak trees are effected by weather.
-As the oak trees in Mortem Arboretum are from various locations, they are interested in know when each phenophase occurs in different species and how the phenophases are interlinked.
+-   Our target audience is Morton Arboretum and Dr. Christine Rollinson who work to improve how oak trees are effected by weather.
+As the oak trees in Morton Arboretum are from various locations, they are interested in know when each phenophase occurs in different species and how the phenophases are interlinked.

--   The main focus of Morten Arboretum is the health and improvements of the trees.
+-   The main focus of Morton Arboretum is the health and improvements of the trees.
 They conduct scientific research for tree care and prevention.

-**Mission and goals of Morten Arboretum**
+**Mission and goals of Morton Arboretum**

 "The mission of The Morton Arboretum is "to collect and study trees, shrubs, and other plants from around the world, to display them across naturally beautiful landscapes for people to study and enjoy, and to learn how to grow them in ways that enhance our environment.
 The goal is to encourage the planting and conservation of trees and other plants for a greener, healthier, and more beautiful world"

 ### Decisions our analyisis targets

--   Some of our research questions target to get results that Morten Arboretum are interested in, like how the leaf budding time is effecting the other phonephases.
+-   Some of our research questions target to get results that Morton Arboretum are interested in, like how the leaf budding time is effecting the other phonephases.
 Also if the no. of fruits observed are fully growing to a ripe fruit or are the fruit buds dropping even before they ripen.
-This helps mortem arboretum understand if any factor is influencing the ripening of the fruit.
+This helps Morton Arboretum understand if any factor is influencing the ripening of the fruit.

 -   Also, we have given a overview of how many records are their for each year and if the no. of species have gone up.
 This gives a nice overview of the data.

 -   We also tried to determine if the number of budding phenophase was observed more in 2017 vs 2018.
-This in-turn will help morten arboretum to determine this change was due to some significant change.
+This in-turn will help Morton Arboretum to determine this change was due to some significant change.

 1. All Species, categorized by year, Total records?
 2. In which year (2017 vs 2018) there was the highest number of buds?